SecureLink Installer CLI

 .tar.gz/.tarfiles and loads viadocker load - Stop services — Stops Docker Compose and systemd service, removes orphaned containers

-- Regenerate Docker Compose — Recreates compose file from discovery config
+- Regenerate Docker Compose — Recreates compose file from discovery config using latest templates

 - Regenerate VPP config — Updates VPP startup configuration